Ferrum ERCO Review

 The V590 looks like a beast compared to the more diminutive and much lighter ERCO.
 Most likely the huge weight difference is down to the two 25W toroidal transformers inside the V590 as well as an all-aluminum casing including an 8mm thick front panel.
 No doubt it is the more robust of the two desktop solutions.

 The V590 is in no way designed to be part of a stack.
-If you are pre-amping say a V281 or using one of their DACs can you can, of course, stick it on top but the shape and design of the V590 are not as harmonious as the ERCO ecosystem.
+If you are pre-amping say a V281 or using one of their DACs you can, of course, stick it on top but the shape and design of the V590 are not as harmonious as the ERCO ecosystem.

 The design language of the V590 is very much ‘Violectric’ though with more of a solid industrial business look.
 The ERCO is a modern minimalist, far less busy looking both front and back and I would say more for the high-end no-fuss audiophile who wants to plug and play.

-The V590 sucks you in a bit more in terms of tweaks with the vast array of features front side including that upsampler module.
 It also has the classic 4-pin XLR/6.35mm SE and balanced PO compared to the 4.4mm/6.35mm setup of the ERCO which again taps into what Ferrum sees as being more appealing to a modern audiophile in 2022.

 What’s missing?
 Well, analog channel balancing is a nice feature from the V590 that the ERCO does not have as well as the ability to receive a balanced line-in as opposed to single-ended only.

 On the digital side, the V590 also uses a classic USB-B input as opposed to USB-C and also has an AES/EBU connection option.
-The ERCO does more modular capability with its trigger port and DC coupler for the HYPSOS.
+The ERCO has more modular capability with its trigger port and DC coupler for the HYPSOS.

 Performance

 In terms of dynamic range, you will be hard-pressed to find a difference between these two units.
-Both the V590 and the ERCO’s amplification stage are well designed with excellent gain stages.
-For this comparison, we have both units on full gain to cope with the inefficient Solitaire P and both had no issues driving it.
+Both the V590 and the ERCO’s amplification stages are well-designed with excellent gain stages.

 For coloration, the ERCO is the slightly cleaner sounding of the two amps but how much cleaner depends on which upsampling mode you choose on the V590.